Aryan-Rajesh-Python/Automated_Resume_Ranking_System/README.md

 - Calculates similarity scores between resumes and job descriptions, providing rank insights into candidate fit.

-- Enables users to download the ranking results in CSV format for further review or record-keeping.
+- Enables users to download the ranked resume score results in CSV format for further review or record-keeping.

 - Features a toggle for dark mode, enhancing user experience during late-night